bmc/scalasti/index.md

 #### 0.11.x

-If you're using [SBT][] 0.11.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
+If you're using [SBT][] 0.11.x or 0.12.x to compile your code, you can use the following line in your `build.sbt` file (for Quick Configuration).
 If you're using an SBT 0.11.x Full Configuration, you're obviously smart enough to figure out what to do, on your own.

-    libraryDependencies += "org.clapper" %% "scalasti"" % "0.5.8"
+    libraryDependencies += "org.clapper" %% "scalasti" % "0.5.8"

+NOTE: For release candidates of Scala 2.10, you'll have to specify the version
+explicitly:

+    libraryDependencies += "org.clapper" % "scalasti_2.10" % "1.0.0"

 Scalasti is also registered with [Doug Tangren][]'s excellent [ls.implicit.ly][] catalog.
 If you use the `ls` SBT plugin, you can install